SFDO-Community-Sprints/DEI-Framework/README.md

  - Translation of the survey.
 If you can volunteer to translate or know someone that can let us know.
  - Marketing folks or folks interested in Marketing to help promote the survey.
- - Create a video for "Why I Sprint" (more details to come)

 #### Sprint Participants:
 Melissa Hill Dees, Karen Fitton, Doug Contaoi, Florence Parodi, Anika Keswani, Meredith Navabi, Grace Kim, Cheryl Curry, Michelle Cammaressi, Akash Mishra